jaruchi/Feedback_App/README.md

 ER Diagram
 ![Feedback](https://user-images.githubusercontent.com/92175379/147987474-70295184-ac7d-464b-8e7f-639b160faab6.png)

-###User Stories
+### User Stories

-##Class Model
+## Class Model
--1.As a user, I should be able to create a class.
+* 1.As a user, I should be able to create a class.
--2.As a user, I should be able to read a class.
+* 2.As a user, I should be able to read a class.
--3.As a user, I should be able to update a class.
+* 3.As a user, I should be able to update a class.

-##Homework Model
+## Homework Model
 * 1. As a user, I should be able to create a homework.
 * 2. As a user, I should be able to read a homework.
 * 3. As a user, I should be able to update a homework.